WMDA/ASD_structure/README.md

-# ENIGpy
+# ASD Structure and function

-ENIGMA  cortical structural imaging protocol in python.
+This is a repo for all the code used in the ASD structure and function papaer.

-I wanted to replicate the ENIGMA cortical protocol (Stein et al., 2012, Nature Genetics) in pytho.
+I also wanted to replicate the ENIGMA cortical protocol (Stein et al., 2012, Nature Genetics) in python.